THE VACUUM CLEANER QUARTET

 Play Dumb.

-Or be the Frog in the throat of the Princess:
+Or be the Frog in the Princess-Throat!

-for endless In-Spiration cannot last.
+For endless In-Spiration cannot last.

 And will the World or Lung or Love withstand